-Based on the fruitful results and experiences of SOPHi@Webinar the internal e-learning platform of 7FP-SOPHIA project has already offered on-line in-depth training and discussions to all SOPHIA partners, 7FP-CHEETAH is now offering "on-line" targeted courses/seminaries open, on request, to any interested non-CHEETAH universities or research organization, particularly students and resarchers at their early stage of their career on:
+Based on the fruitful results and experiences of SOPHi@Webinar the internal e-learning platform of 7FP-SOPHIA project and CHEETAH webinar Platform , CHEETAH KEPT-PV platform is continuing to offer on-line in-depth training and discussions to all CHEETAH and EERA-PV members by targeted courses/seminaries open, on request, to any interested non-CHEETAH / EERA-PV university or research organization, particularly students and resarchers at their early stage of their career on:

 - Comprehensive information and transfer of knowldege on different R&D topic concering Joint Research Activities